Aerobatic maneuver

-Aerobatic maneuvers are flight paths putting aircraft in unusual attitudes, in air shows, dogfights or competition aerobatics.
+An aerobatic maneuver is a complex flight path, used in air shows, dogfights or competition aerobatics.
 Aerobatics can be performed by a single aircraft or in formation with several others.
 Nearly all aircraft are capable of performing aerobatics maneuvers of some kind, although it may not be legal or safe to do so in certain aircraft.

+Basic maneuvers

 Aerobatics consist of five basic maneuvers: